 “Economics is a study of man in the ordinary business of life.
 It enquires how he gets his income and how he uses it.
 Thus, it is on the one side, the study of wealth and on the other and more important side, a part of the study of man.”

 This definition, which I studied way back in 1973 as part of my first course in economics, captured my imagination and attention and anchored my interest in the subject.
 Economists after Marshall broadened this view to state that economics studied ‘human behavior’ – specifically how man tries to satisfy his needs, wants, and desires consuming resources which had alternative uses and were limited in availability.

-This blog isn’t specifically about economics.
-But it IS about you and me in the ‘ordinary business of life’.
+This blog isn’t specifically about economics, if that’s a relief; but it certainly is interested in examining the ‘ordinary business of life’.
 It’s about issues we face – our needs, wants, aspirations, and problems – our common experiences and search for solutions.
 Creativity and innovation are the key to finding satisfactory solutions to the issues we encounter and the tools for finding meaning in our existence.

-The scope of this blog is a bit ambitious, perhaps.
-But it is relevant.
-So I’ll try and stick to topics that I am familiar with, interested in, or hope to gain knowledge about.
-Through this blog I hope to share my experiences, knowledge, and interests.
-My hope is that you, the reader, will be able to identify with its themes, share your experiences and wisdom, and that we could mutually benefit from our interaction.
-I am particularly interested in exploring issues in
+The scope of this blog appears a bit ambitious.
+But I’ll try and stick to topics that I am familiar with, interested in, or hope to gain knowledge about.
+The objective here is to interact and share our experiences, knowledge, and interests for mutual benefit.

 Please subscribe to and ‘follow’ this blog.